-A family and beginner friendly option in the Savoie region of the French Alps yet one also offering spectacular off-piste.
-La Plagne is linked by the world’s biggest cable-car (the double-decker Vanoise Express) to Les Arcs and Peisey-Vallandry to create the 425km, environmentally friendly Paradiski ski area with its 152 green/blue, 79 red and 22 black runs, serviced by 160 lifts.
+A family and beginner-friendly option, La Plagne is located in the Savoie region of the French Alps and also offers spectacular off-piste skiing.
+The resort is linked by the world’s biggest cable-car (the double-decker Vanoise Express) to Les Arcs and Peisey-Vallandry to create the 425km, environmentally friendly Paradiski ski area with its 152 green/blue, 79 red and 22 black runs, serviced by 160 lifts.

 Hop on the cable-car up to the Bellecôte glacier to explore the ice grotto with its glacial sculptures, and then warm up with a hot chocolate in the café.
 Or take kids to one of several espaces luges for snowy freeplay, including one right in heart of the resort of Plagne-Centre.

 You can also go dog-sledding through the forest, with adults given the chance to take the reins themselves or enjoy ice-skating and swimming in a heated outdoor pool.

 The madcap après-ski Superluge Derbys, run most evenings in season by the ski school Oxygène, involve 450m of vertical descent from Aime-la-Plagne to La Roche on sturdy, state-of-the-art sledges in the dark (helmets and headtorches are provided).
 Participants (who must be 14+) can warm up afterwards over a vin chaud or hot chocolate.
 Alternatively, Oxygène’s Moonlight Skis are open to any skiers or boarders comfortable on blue runs and include a Savoyarde meal.